 If you are planning of demolishing a structure(s) that measure more than 108 square feet on your property, demolition permits are required.
 Each structure on a property measuring more than 108 square feet require a separate permit.

 The links below contain the necessary information you need to submit in order to help speed up processing your permit.

 Building Permit Fees

-The Building Official uses residential cost estimating software to gauge the value of new residential construction.
+The District of Ucluelet uses residential cost estimating software to estimate the value of new residential construction.
 The estimates are used to calculate the cost of the building permit.
 Other types of construction require quotes to be submitted as part of your application.
 Please see the "Building Permit Guide above for more details on fees that may apply.

 The current Fees and Charges Bylaw can be found in Publications, Forms & Bylaws.

 The District of Ucluelet strives to accommodate all inspection requests and specific days or times may be requested, but cannot always be accommodated due to the volume and nature of building inspections.
 Once a date for your inspection has been confirmed by the Building Official, please ensure the premises is readily accessible between the hours of 9am until 4:30pm on that date.
 If someone cannot be present to admit the Official, arrangements must be made to permit entry (doors unlocked, hidden keys, entry codes, etc.)

 Construction must be uncovered and readily visible, required documentation must be onsite or previously emailed, and plumbing tests must be on for at least 15 minutes prior to the inspector’s arrival.

 For more information on Building Permits please contact the Municipal Inspector: